Back to all articles

 When shopping online this holiday season, it’s important to take precautions to protect yourself from scams and deals that seem too good to be true.

-According to the FBI’s Internet Crime Complaint Center’s (IC3) 2021 report, non-payment or non-delivery scams cost people more than $337 million and credit card fraud accounted for another $173 million in losses.
+According to the FBI’s Internet Crime Complaint Center’s (IC3) 2023 report, non-payment or non-delivery scams cost people more than $309 million and credit card fraud accounted for over $173 million in losses.

 To keep your spirits merry and bright, check out these tips and common scams to be aware of: